“You can easily find an Engineering job in your field in America… no problem for a smart guy like you…”

 “Don’t know; I did not get a chance to go through it!”

-He picked up his wallet from the side counter, along with his cell phone and the car keys.
+He grabbed his wallet from the side table, along with his cell phone and the car keys.

 “I think I should head out!”
 He said, walking towards the door slowly.

 “Are you sure?”
 She said while mixing the sugar and milk in her tea.

 “Yeah…”, he said, “ See you in the morning”

 “I will probably be gone when you come back!”

 Putting on his dress shoes, he did not reply.